If I had a nickel for each time someone asked, “Should I take a probiotic with SIBO?” I might be a millionaire.

 I can only speak to this one from 100% experience.

 So I did.
-It never helped; in fact, I think it made me worse.
+I took the probiotic, but it never helped.
+In fact, I think it made me worse.

 Your takeaway here: listen to your body.
 What is it telling you today?
-If it’s in misery, consider dropping that probiotic.
+If it’s in misery, consider dropping that probiotic for a short period of time for best results.

 #3: Which Probiotic are you taking?